pm141088/DevOps-Course-Starter/README.md

 To run all tests, run `pytest`
 To run integration tests, run `pytest test_app.py`
 To run end-to-end tests, run `pytest test_app_e2e.py`

+### Documentation

+A collection of C4 model Architecture diagrams have been created to visualise the hierachy of abstractions in the application.
+These include a Context, Container, and Component diagram.
+These can be viewed at `https://app.diagram.net`.